Dr Christopher Hassall

 Student education

 I teach on a variety of modules on the Biology, Zoology, Genetics, and Ecology and Conservation Biology programmes, as well as on the MSc/MRes Biodiversity and Conservation programme.
+I am currently module manager for Introduction to GIS (BLGY5119M) and Equitable Sustainability (BLGY5231M).
 My teaching incorporates computer-based analytical modules that teach contemporary approaches to environmental and statistical analysis, lecture and discussion based modules that explore innovative research across the biological sciences, and international field trips where students gain a first-hand experience of the ecosystems about which they have been learning back at the university.
 I also supervise a large number of postgraduate researchers and taught postgraduate students.
 Example project areas can be seen below:

 Undergraduate project topics: